Jordan Clarke (actor): Other roles

-He has appeared in the web soap Venice: The Series with former Guiding Light costar Crystal Chappell.
+Clarke also appeared in the web soap Venice: The Series with former Guiding Light costar Crystal Chappell.
 Clarke plays the father of Chappell's character on the show.
 Clarke had a mild stroke during the first season of Venice, but has since recovered.

-Clarke's life and career was the focus of a 2015 BuzzFeed article, "My Handyman, My Soap Star."
+Clarke's life and career were the focus of a 2015 BuzzFeed article, "My Handyman, My Soap Star."
 Writer David Kushner covered several years where Clarke worked as a handyman and helped Kushner repair his new home, all while still making appearances on Guiding Light.